LAST UPDATED: 17/1/2018

 We don't expect everyone to agree with us with every component choice but rest assured that we see a lot of products come and go.
 Many don't even make it to sale so we know the ones which perform and the ones which are reliable.
 If you want to try different components or something is out of stock, many of the parts listed below are interchangeable so just let us know and we can recommend suitable alternatives.

-Made from glass fibre reinforced PC, DAL T5040 V2 are the obvious balance between efficiency and raw power.
+Made from polycarbonate/plastic DAL T5040 V2 are the obvious balance between efficiency and raw power.
 You probably won't be replacing these quite as often as we used to do with older nylon props but it's still a good idea to get a few packs just in case.

 The FrSky Taranis has taken the mini quad world by storm and is undoubtedly it's transmitter of choice.
 FrSky's ACCST protocol is rock solid with a range exceeding 2km.
 There is a great selection of telemetry sensors and receivers, each suited to different applications (see below for our recommended receiver).